-Irina Lankova is described by the international press as a pianist with ‘genuinely poetic touch’ and ‘infinite palette of colours’.
+The international critics describe Irina Lankova as a pianist with ‘genuinely poetic touch’ and ‘infinite palette of colours’.
 She reunites in her playing the best traditions of the Russian piano school and the freshness of personal interpretations.

-“I think you have to let the music flow naturally, to take time to understand and enjoy each sound, to enjoy playing.
-The source of music, we do not know it, but we can try to have a certain state of soul and technical abilities that allows the source to express itself.”
+“I think it’s important to let the music flow naturally, to take time to understand and appreciate each sound, and to trust your intuition.
+I don’t know where the Music comes from, but I can try to have a certain state of soul and technical abilities that would allow the Source to express itself.”

-Irina Lankova performs in most prestigious concert halls such as Wigmore Hall in London, Salle Gaveau in Paris, Flagey and Queen Elisabeth Music Chapel in Brussels, Französischer Dom in Berlin and Cidades das Artes in Rio.
-She is invited to play in many international festivals: Piano Folies Touquet, Académie d'Été de Nice, Sagra Musicale Umbria, Schiermonnikoog Kamermuziekefestival, Festival de Wallonie, Brussels Summer Festival, Fortissimo d'Orleans, Académie d'Été de Nice, Berlin Summer Festival etc.
+Irina Lankova performs in most prestigious concert halls such as Wigmore Hall in London, Salle Gaveau in Paris, Flagey, Queen Elisabeth Music Chapel and La Monnaie in Brussels, Cidades das Artes in Rio and many others.
+She is invited to play in many international festivals: Piano Folies Touquet, Académie d'Été de Nice, Sagra Musicale Umbria, Schiermonnikoog Kamermuziekefestival, Festival de Wallonie, Brussels Summer Festival, Fortissimo d'Orleans, Berlin Summer Festival etc.

-Born in Russia and graduated from Gnessin Music School in Moscow and from Brussels’ Royal Conservatory, she studied with great pianists such as Vladimir Tropp, Evgeny Moguilevsky and later with Vladimir Ashkenazy.
+Born in Russia and graduated with highest honours from Gnessin Music School in Moscow and from Brussels Royal Conservatory, she studied with great pianists such as Vladimir Tropp and Evgeny Moguilevsky, and later received personal guidance from Vladimir Ashkenazy.

 In 2008, Irina Lankova was invited to join the worldwide piano elite ‘Steinway Artists’.

-Passionate by chamber music repertoire, Irina Lankova performs with various artists including Tatiana Samouil, Frank Braley, Michael Guttman, Lorenzo Gatto, Michel Lethiec, Philippe Graffin, Jeroen Reuling, Pascal Moraguès, Marie Hallynck and many others.
+Passionate by chamber music repertoire, Irina Lankova performs with many great artists including Tatiana Samouil, Frank Braley, Michael Guttman, Lorenzo Gatto, Michel Lethiec, Philippe Graffin, Jeroen Reuling, Pascal Moraguès, Marie Hallynck and others.

-Inspired by other arts and always in search for new ways of presenting the classical music, Irina Lankova develops various personal projects.
-Her first project ‘Goldberg Mirrors’ first took place in Brussels’ Cathedral St Michel & Gudule in 2014 and has been reproduced in Französischer Dom in Berlin in 2015, she continues to work on Bach’s masterpiece and will present her new original collaboration in March 2020.
+Inspired by other forms of art and always in search for new ways of presenting the classical music, Irina Lankova develops innovative projects.
+Following the success of her ‘Goldberg Mirrors’ that first took place in Brussels’ St Michel & Gudule Cathedral in 2014 and has been reproduced in Französischer Dom in Berlin in 2015, she continues to work on Bach’s masterpiece and will present her new original collaboration in March 2020.

 Irina Lankova lectures on classical music and popularise it through various appearances and collaborations worldwide.
-She is also a concert producer and the artistic director of International Music Festival Max van der Linden in Belgium and the Founder of Lime&Honey platform, connecting artistic and humanitarian worlds.
+She is also a concert producer and the artistic director of International Music Festival Max van der Linden in Belgium.